 Jackson’s people latched on to Adams’ foreign affairs experience.
 How American could this guy actually be?
 He practically grew up an ocean away from America, where there were stories that he procured women for the Czar.
 How could this man know the hearts, minds, and souls of Americans if he barely was one himself?

-While wives may not have been fair targets, they were targeted nonetheless.
+While wives may not have been fair targets, there were targeted nonetheless.
 While oversees, Adams had married an Englishwoman.
 His mother had warned him this could be politically costly.
 She was right.
 How American could a guy be if he wasn’t even married to an American, the Jacksonians asked?
 Adams was even caricatured as being infatuated with the trappings of wealth after the White House had to be refurbished.

 The Adams contingent hit back hard.
 They questioned Jackson’s military leadership.
 Jackson had several of his own men executed during his military campaigns for various reasons.
 Adams’ people widely distributed Coffin handbills, flyers that featured coffins on them, one for every man executed under Jackson’s leadership.
-If he was that heavy-handed with power as a General, imagine what he would do as President.
+If he was that heavy-handed with power as a General, imagine what he would do as President?

 They too launched particularly vicious attacks at Jackson’s beloved wife, Rachel.
 Rachel had a terrible relationship with her first husband and Andrew had stood up for her honor.
 But Rachel and Andrew were married before her divorce was technically finalized.
 While this was resolved, it was regurgitated venomously during the ’28 campaign.
-Rachel was labeled an adulteress, a bigamist, and worse.
+Rachel was labeled an adulteress, a bigamist, and worst.
 Jackson was portrayed as someone who could not contain his appetites and had poached her from her husband.

 Jackson would win the election.
 Adams would spend a couple years lost, before landing in the House of Representatives launching a successful second stint of public service.